Stefan142/WoonNetRijnmondreact/README.md

 # WoonNetRijnmondreact

-The script reacts to houses posted on the website of the Woonnet Rijnmond housing association in Rotterdam.
+The bot reacts to houses posted on the website of the Woonnet Rijnmond housing association in Rotterdam.

 ## Table of Contents
 - [Motivation](#motivation)